 Contributed by Vaibhav Mehta from The Wandering Vegetable

 When you think of a European trip itinerary, you generally have mainstream travel destinations in mind like Italy, France, Switzerland, Germany, Rome, Spain, and the Netherlands.
 Rarely do you ever think of Armenia!
 But did you know that Armenia is the cheapest and the most budget-friendly European country to explore?

-Armenia is an unexplored off the beaten path east European country that has to be on your travel bucket list.
+Armenia is an unexplored East European country that has to be on your travel bucket list.
 It offers you the perfect amalgamation of natural beauty, rich history, fantastic architecture, thrilling adventure, vibrant culture, and warm hospitality.